andersonvom/andersonvom.github.io/about/index.md

 beer with my friends, playing guitar, or doing something completely random.

-If you want to **contact me**, just prove that you're not a robot (I tend not to trust them a whole lot) and find out what my email address is by following this tip:
+If you want to **contact me**, just prove that you're not a robot (I tend not to trust them a whole lot) and find out what my email address is by following this tip: [YW5kZXJzb252b20gKiBnbWFpbAo=][base64].
-[YW5kZXJzb252b20gKiBnbWFpbAo=][base64].
+Alternatively, you can also take a look at my [resume][].

 [linkedin]: http://linkedin.com/andersonmesquita
   "Take a look at my linked in profile"